FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 > IMPORTANT: As of this writing, there is a small bug in newly built Fuel indexer WASM modules that produces a WASM runtime error due an errant upstream dependency.
 For now, a quick workaround requires using `wasm-snip` to remove the errant symbols from the WASM module.
 More info can be found in the related script [here](https://github.com/FuelLabs/fuel-indexer/blob/master/scripts/stripper.bash).
 >
 >
-> IMPORTANT: Be sure to add your new WASM module to your index manifest
+> IMPORTANT: Be sure to add your new WASM module to your index manifest as shown below.

 ```yaml
 namespace: fuel_examples